Bronchiolitis and Lower Respiratory Infections in Children

 - Human metapneumovirus

-It is rarely caused by bacteria, usually mycoplasma pneumoniae.
+Bronchiolitis is rarely caused by bacteria.
+If it is, the bacteria causing it is usually mycoplasma pneumoniae.

 Facts about bronchiolitis